 4. Check The Domain Viability

-There are several things I look for in a deleted or expired domain:
+There are several things I look for in a deleted or expired domain name:

 - History: Understanding the history of a domain is important when considering its value for domain flipping.
 It could have been banned before or sandboxed by Google.